AriFordsham/lens-wiki/Tutorial.md

     type Fold a c = forall r.
 Monoid r => (c -> Const r c) -> a -> Const r a

-We can go back and define (^.) now, and empower it to consume either a 'Fold' or 'Getter' or 'Traversal'.
+We can go back and define `(^.)` now, and empower it to consume either a 'Fold' or 'Getter' or 'Traversal'.

     (^.) :: a -> Getting c a c -> c
     a ^. l = getConst (l Const a)

-Remember, we can consume 'Traversal' because a 'Traversal is a valid 'Fold'.
+Remember, we can consume a `Traversal` because every `Traversal` is a valid `Fold`, just like every `Getter` is a valid `Fold`.

+Also note that (^.) doesn't require anything of c!

+When it gets applied the argument l will demand the properties of 'c' that it needs:

+For instance when we apply (^.) to a Fold, it will require a Monoid instance for 'c':

+    (^.folded) :: Monoid m => a -> m

+Also, since, a Monoid m is needed to generate the Applicative for Const m,

+    (^.traverse) :: Monoid m => a -> m

+But we can use ^. to access a Getter, without any restrictions!